godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Auxiliary Area: Trading Post; becomes Smuggler's Den with Thiefbound Set.
 #### Patron Tenets
 **Breaker Code of Conduct**
 All School-taught Breakers are educated on the Breaker Code, but few rarely follow it without League enforcement.
-As an official Breaking League Company, however, you follow the Three Steps of Conduct to the tee.
+As an official Breaking League Company, however, you follow the Three Cardinals of Conduct to the tee.
+These are not the *only* rules in the Code of Conduct, but reproducing that would require a whole other book.
 1. Put your Fellow Breaker above All
 2. Hunt from necessity, not desire.
-3.
+3. Nature before mortals, mortals before Behemoth.
 **Declaration of Freedom**
+Your Company abides by your own rules.
+Work together to pen three cardinal rules for your Company.
+Due to the fact you have no Patron past yourself and your fellow Breakers, you cannot Contact Your Patron during downtime.
 **Duty of Care**

 **Pact of Particular Obligations**
 **Sellswords' Decree**
 **Vow of Perfect Anonymity**